 Yes, indeed in most games the RTX 3070 can be considered overkill for 1080p gaming.
 As mentioned before, the RTX 3070 is targeted at 1440p gaming with Ray Tracing enabled, and it is quite capable of achieving that target even with AAA games of today.
 Therefore, playing at 1080p resolution, our in game performance experience came relatively easy for a GPU of this caliber.
 If you are gaming at 1080p, then you might be better off saving some money and opting for a slightly cheaper GPU such as the RTX 2070 Super or the RX 5700 XT.

-It is quite difficult to judge whether or camot a computer component will stay viable for multiple years down the line, but one can make an educated guess about the longevity of a product using the performance metrics as reference.
-In this case, it would be safe to assume that the RTX 3070 would be a mid-range GPU in about 3 years’ time, keeping in mind the demands on modern games in 2021.
+It is quite difficult to judge whether or not a computer component will stay viable for multiple years down the line, but one can make an educated guess about the longevity of a product using the performance metrics as a reference.
+In this case, it would be safe to assume that the RTX 3070 would be a mid-range GPU in about 3 years time, keeping in mind the demands of modern games.
 Still, one can expect the GPU to last around 5 years until it really starts to struggle.

 Factors To Consider While Buying